 Nantucket is a BYO(W)B (Bring Your Own Water Bottle) Kind of Island!

-Effective June 1, 2020, Nantucket will enforce a ban on single-use plastics including single-use bottled water.
-Bottled water will no longer be sold in sizes smaller than one liter (34 ounces) in island groceries, delis, and cafes.
+On June 1, 2020, the ban on single-use plastics including single-use bottled water became effective on Nantucket.
+Bottled water are no longer sold in sizes smaller than one liter (34 ounces) in island groceries, delis, and cafes.
 Nantucket is implementing these pro-active measures to support your use of your own water bottle around town, on the bike paths and at the beaches:

 - Nantucket’s tap water is safe and reliable and tastes great!
 Wannacomet Water Company produces an annual water quality report to document the cleanliness and safety of Nantucket’s public water supply.